New Risk Assessment Aims To Stop Cancer Before It Starts

 Assessing Your Cancer Risk

-Once the team has your results, they call you to discuss further care with a cancer expert, if necessary.
+Once the team has your results, they will call you to discuss further care with a cancer expert, if necessary.
 Depending on the follow-up care needed, you might be seen again within the Hennessy Institute or referred to partner care providers in the area, Dr. Obeid says.

 He completed the risk assessment in March 2025.
 The results suggested he’d be a good candidate for genetic testing, so he was sent a saliva test.
 He found it simple to complete and appreciated that it was covered by his insurance.